richardsun-voyager/ClassificationAlgorithmsByGraphlab/README.md

 4. Built a binary tree to do classification

-5. Analysed precisions adn recalls of clssifiers
+5. Analysed precisions adn recalls of classifiers

 6. Stochastic Gradient Descending methods for large scales of data